 “Would it be worth paying more for a landscape that is built with quality in mind – a landscape that will last longer, look better, and take less time to maintain?”

 When you select a landscaper, you’ll choose between a wide variety of companies with different experience levels, methods, specialties, competency, and commitments to customer satisfaction – all with different price points.

 Remember… Price is what you pay, value is what you get.

 To get the most value, choose a company based off of who will deliver excellent results, provide a wonderful customer service experience, is trustworthy, and will stand by their work.

 Landscaping is an investment in yourself, your family, and your home.
 When looking for a landscaper, choose the company that will give you the most value, instead of just picking the cheapest (or the most expensive).

 When looking for a San Luis Obispo landscaper, you will have quite a few companies to choose from.
 Hopefully by using the advice above, you will have an easier time narrowing down your choices and selecting a landscaper that is a good fit for you.

 Remember to take your time with this process, and trust your gut.

-If you’d like to learn more about how to have a successful landscaping project, grab your free copy of “The Consumer Guide to Landscaping in SLO County”.
-This a guidebook we wrote to help people like you find a great landscaper, avoid common pitfalls, and get the landscaping you’ve always dreamed of.
+If you’d like to learn more about how to have a successful landscaping project, grab your free copy of our Landscaping Cheat Sheet.
+This is a quick primer we made to help people like you get the landscaping you’ve always dreamed of.
 It includes more tips on hiring the right contractor, plus design ideas, plant suggestions, and landscaping trends.

 I sincerely hope this information helps you with your new landscaping.
 If you have any questions or would like to learn about our landscaping services, please feel free to contact us.